Zheng-Zuo/OpenTable-Clone/README.md

 ## Contribute

-We welcome all contributors who are interested in improving the opentable clone.
+We welcome all contributors who are interested in improving ReserveSeat.
 Feel free to submit a pull request.

 ## License